1st to 4th May 2024 (Sold Out)

-This workshop has been timed to coincide with the flowering of bluebells and wild garlic (ramsons) in Dorset.
-We will photograph a variety of less well-known locations in the beautiful Dorset countryside and along the Jurassic Coast.
+This workshop has been timed to coincide with the flowering of bluebells and wild garlic (ramsons) in Dorset, England.
+We will photograph a variety of less well-known locations in the beautiful Dorset countryside and along the spectacular Jurassic Coast.
 If conditions permit I can also show you how I shoot high contrast sunrise/sunset images through the use of exposure blending.
-I will also cover hyperfocal focussing and focus stacking techniques.
+I will also cover the hyperfocal focussing and focus stacking techniques that I regularly use.
 We will be visiting mainly locations that are off the beaten track, so some walking will be required.

 Transport during the workshop, Accommodation in single en-suite rooms, guiding and tuition

 Food & drink, insurance, travel costs to Dorchester